zhong0/2018_ICT_trip_recommendation/README.md

 Supplement
 ----
 * ### Business Strategy
   >The business strategy is only a concept.
-There’s no real cooperative stores in our project.
+There’s no real cooperative store in our project.
 The function we developed is a simulation to the expected situation.

 * ### backstage
   >The backstage file contains the code which is the user interface of backstage for cooperative stores.
 The picture in the file is the screenshot of the homepage looks.